fgmourao/Gila-Pulse-Generator/README.md

 # 🦎 Gila Monster
 ### Pulse generator v1.0

-Given the requirement for a pulse generator capable of triggering external instruments in neurostimulation protocols with multiple frequency patterns, the **Gila Monster v1.0** was developed.
-While numerous DIY solutions exist across online repositories, this project deliberately adopts a minimalist hardware approach, centered on an **Arduino Uno** based on the **ATmega328P** microcontroller.
+To meet the need for a pulse generator capable of triggering external instruments in neurostimulation protocols with multiple frequency patterns, the Gila Monster v1.0 was developed.
+Although numerous DIY solutions are available in online repositories, this project intentionally adopts a minimalist hardware design, centered on an Arduino Uno built around the ATmega328P microcontroller.

 The design prioritizes the timing engine at the hardware and firmware levels, ensuring that time-critical pulse generation is isolated from user interface operations.
 Encoder polling and LCD updates are handled via interrupts and non-blocking routines so that UI-related tasks do not introduce latency or timing jitter into the output signal.